discord-tickets/docs/docs/self-hosting/configuration.md

 Enabling this is not recommended if you are going to restart your bot frequently, but it is useful for removing the need to publish the commands manually when you install or update the bot.

-### `SETTINGS_HOST`

-<small>:material-factory: Default: `#!yaml 127.0.0.1`</small>

-The interface that the second HTTP server (Express, for the settings panel app) will listen on.

-Keeping the default value is recommended to ensure all traffic is proxied through the main web server.

-### `SETTINGS_PORT`

-<small>:material-factory: Default: `#!yaml 8169`</small>

-!!! inline end info "Info"
-	Ports lower than 1024 may require running as root to bind to.

-The port that Express will bind to, which you shouldn't need to change, but is configurable just in case it conflicts with something else.
-Unlike the [`HTTP_PORT`](#http_port), this doesn't need to be open as it is proxied through the main web server.

 ### `SUPER`

 <small>